Former Union Minister M.K. Alagiri acquitted in assault case

 Mr. Alagiri, along with his supporters, reportedly gathered at a temple near Melur in Madurai district and sought support for the DMK candidate.
 On receiving this information, the Tahsildar, along with his videographer, reached the spot and started to videograph the event.
 The DMK cadre reportedly objected to this and allegedly assaulted the Tahsildar.
 Mr. Alagiri and his supporters had been booked under various sections of the Indian Penal Code.

 Mr. Alagiri, who is T.N.
 CM M.K.
-Stalin’s older brother, was expelled from the DMK for anti-party activities in 2014.
+Stalin’s elder brother, was expelled from the DMK for anti-party activities in 2014.

 COMMents